LarsChrWiik/Basic-HTML-and-CSS/CSS/CSS-Flexbox/README.md

 # Flexbox
-Flexbox is a tool to organizing elements within containers.
+Flexbox is a CSS module to organizing elements within containers.
 The order of elements can easily be changed without changing HTML code.